How Good is Our Model, Really?

 TRUE 3 0.6

-Now, let’s create a confusion matrix based on this data:
+Now, let’s create a confusion matrix based on this data - this lets us dive deeper into how good our models’ predictions are:

 library(tidymodels)